GrumpyCockatiel/Azure-Functions-Example/README.md

 Environment Settings will load the Configuration values by key name into an instance of this class.
 These values should rarely if ever change and only vary by deloyment environment.
 For more configurable Settings - use a data store.

 In the Azure Function resource go to Configuration and add any environment vaiables you need.
 Then modify EnvironmentSettings.cs to match you settings.

+## Azurite

+Azurite is very useful to do local debugging.
+I'll add how to set it up here but the VS Code extension has all the directions.